 Inside sales refers to the selling of products or services through remote communication channels such as phone, email, or chat.
 This approach targets warm leads—potential customers who have already expressed interest in the company's offerings.
 Inside sales offers numerous benefits, including cost efficiency, scalability, speed, and data-driven decision-making.
 By leveraging tools and technologies such as CRM systems, email automation, video conferencing, and analytics, inside sales teams can effectively generate leads, qualify prospects, present products, handle objections, close deals, and build long-term customer relationships.
 Following best practices such as personalizing communication, leveraging data, building relationships, staying organized, and continuously improving can help inside sales teams achieve sustained success and drive business growth.

-Direct-to-Consumer (DTC) is a retail model where brands sell their products directly to customers, bypassing traditional distribution channels such as wholesalers and retailers.
+Direct-to-consumer (D2C) is a business model where manufacturers or producers sell their products directly to end consumers, bypassing traditional intermediaries like wholesalers, distributors, and retailers.

 De-dupe, short for deduplication, is the process of identifying and removing duplicate entries from a list or database, ensuring that each piece of data is unique.